What is Diverticulitis?

 - Acetaminophen (Tylenol) and antispasmodics for pain

-In more severe cases, hospitalization may be needed.
-If hospitalized, treatment may include:
+In severe cases hospitalization may be needed.
+If hospitalized, treatment for severe diverticulitis may include:

 - Clear liquid diet; progress to a soft diet as tolerated

 - Abscesses less than 3 cm: Typically resolved with antibiotics